Can we pick up our seeds rather than having it mailed?

 What are the shipping and handling charges for seeds and or plants?

-We charge a flat $4.00 for any number of packets of seeds.
+We charge a flat $5.35 for any number of packets of seeds.
 Seeds are shipped USPS 1st Class.
+You will receive tracking information from Stamps.com.

-For plants, the shipping costs vary depending on the plant.
-The rates range from $6.95 to $8.95 for the first plant, then it is an additional $2.95 or $4.95 per plant depending on the variety.
+For plants, the shipping costs vary depending on the number of plants.
+The rates are $10.80 for the first plant, then it is $5.45 per additional plant.
 If you order seeds at the same time, they will be enclosed with your plant(s), and there is no further charge.
-Plants are shipped by priority mail.
+Plants are shipped by USPS priority mail.

 All shipping and handling charges are added automatically when you place your order.